 GTM’s mission has always been to bring discussion about the beauty of life, the aesthetics, the celebratory, the joyous.
 So, future posts will be about those things — about food, about lifestyle, about art, about happiness, about fitness, about travel, about discovery, about health and well-being.

 And, lest you think I’ve been held captive in a fetid basement these last few years, I can assure you that I’ve been out there in the world, practicing what I preach.
 Lots of projects – an activist film project, working on several novels, writing and directing several plays, a return to professional singing, moving my life from a giant suburban home to a small walk-up apartment and reducing my footprint, celebrating the 20th anniversary of my arts organization, growing my small press, running a robust arts internship program, plus doing my university teaching.
 It has been busy-ness and not captivity that has kept these pages silent.
 But no more.
-There is no time like now to start exploring the Good Times Manifesto.
+I finally walked away from my university teaching in last August.
+There is no time like now to start exploring the Good Times Manifesto, as I begin to build this next stage of my own life.